Loading Image

 Question: Can I choose which department I will work for?

-Answer: We do ask for your departmental and location preferences.
-If you are successful at all stages for the campaign, when assigning you to a department, we will consider your preferences, but we cannot guarantee that you will get your choice of location or department.
+Answer: No, but we do ask for your location preferences.
+If you are successful at all stages for the campaign, when assigning you to a department, we will consider your preferences, but we cannot guarantee that you will get your choice of location.

 Question: I am a current civil servant – can I apply?